scriptedbyvedant/Advanced-RAG-Document-Intelligence-System/README.md

 # Advanced RAG Document Intelligence System

-Production-grade document intelligence API for analysis, comparison, and conversational retrieval over uploaded documents.
-Built on FastAPI with modular ingestion, analysis, and RAG pipelines and a UI served from the same app.
+An industry-grade portal for document analysis, comparison, and conversational RAG.
+It turns raw PDFs into structured intelligence, compares revisions with precision, and powers chat over single or multi-document corpora.
+Built for real deployments with FastAPI, modular pipelines, and cloud-ready ops.

+## Highlights

+- End-to-end document intelligence: analyze, compare, chat, and trace sources.
+- Sessionized indexing with FAISS for fast, persistent retrieval.
+- Robust parsing with LLM + schema enforcement for reliable outputs.
+- Production workflows: CI/CD, AWS ECS/Fargate, and secrets management.
+- Designed to be extended: new prompts, providers, and endpoints plug in cleanly.

 ## Why this exists